 I know it’s not a popular thing to say, but data beats our human brain – especially when it comes to hiring your new colleague.

 Why?
 Well, simply because data learns.
 A good algorithm learns from the data you feed it with and doesn’t have any bias.
 So a mistake is never made twice.
 Unfortunately, that’s not how it works in our brains.
-We base our decisions on so much more than objective data – we let our feelings grab a chair, we forgive ourselves for forgetting crucial information and we also have our frame of reference (i.e. our unconscious bias) standing in the corner the of room watching us.
+We base our decisions on so much more than objective data – we let our feelings grab a chair, we forgive ourselves for forgetting crucial information and we also have our frame of reference (i.e. our unconscious bias) standing in the corner of the room watching us.
 So yes, we also learn for sure, but we will always leave our door open for mistakes.
 Data doesn’t.